AnonymousAuthorForCV/MPA-MVC/README.md

   We decompose the reconstruction framework into different components and one can easily construct a customized reconstruction framework by combining different modules.

-- **Support of multiple frameworks out of box**
+- **Support of multiple frameworks of 3d reconstruction from image or images**

-  The toolbox directly supports popular and contemporary detection frameworks, *e.g.* Faster RCNN, Mask RCNN, RetinaNet, etc.
+  The toolbox directly supports popular and contemporary reconstruction frameworks, *e.g.* , etc.

 - **differential renderers**